 Read more: Why your small church should have a reception after your service

-When your guest comes to your welcome place, they are ready to introduce themselves.
+When your guest comes to your welcome center, connection center, or next steps area, they are ready to introduce themselves.
 Make meaningful small talk with them.
+Small talk after service often becomes your best church visitor introduction moment.

 This time after the service often allows people to stay for another hour (and sometimes 2) after the service is over.